dyc3/senior-design/harness-requirements.typ

 	table(
 		columns: 1,
-		[#req("Must be able to generate simulated traffic for fuzz testing.", shouldHave)], [#req("Must be able to probe the balancer for its current state to make assertions in tests.", mustHave)], [#req("Must be able to cover as much of the load balancer as possible.
+		[#req("Must be able to generate simulated traffic for fuzz testing.", shouldHave)], [#req("Must be able to cover as much of the load balancer as possible.
 (Code coverage)", mustHave)], [#req("Must be able to emulate the behavior of Monoliths and Clients.", mustHave)], [#req("Should be able to test multiple instances of the balancer at once.", wouldBeNiceToHave)],